-2 Cr.
-Hrs. - 3 Contact Hrs. 🕬 Coregs: MU 101 and MU 194 or instructor permission
+Coreas: MU 101 and MU 194 or instructor permission

 This course is required of all music majors and is open also to students with some previous keyboard experience who can use these transferable humanities credits or desire the training.
-Special emphasis is given to sight-reading, transposition, bv ear, harmonizing accompaniments and scales.
+Special emphasis is given to sight-reading transposition. harmonizing nlaving hv ear melodies accompaniments and scales.

-MU 190B
+MII 190B